Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 eBay

-The modern internet really did away with the need for these, but there was a time when the easiest and fastest way to get some information like an address or phone number was to flip through the pages of the phone book.
-Sure it took forever, but it worked.
+The modern internet really did away with the need for these, but there was a time when flipping through a phone book was the fastest way to find an address or phone number.
+It took forever, but it worked — and in the 1960s, phone books were typically free, included as part of standard residential phone service.

 Milk Crates